shunlog/OOP_lab_5/README.md

   and the metrics are storred in an array.

 Notes:
-- Customer arrivals distribution can't be modeled accurately using poisson, because the the rate is not constant ‐ there are more customers during lunch hours, and much less during opening and closing.
+- Customer arrivals distribution can't be modeled accurately using Poisson, because the the rate is not constant ‐ there are more customers during lunch hours, and much less during opening and closing.